Panasonic G9 versus Panasonic GH4

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Panasonic G9 or the Panasonic GH4 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (20.2 vs 15.9MP) with a 13% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.